TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 7. **Filename Priority for Schema Generation**: Modified the `ExtractSchemaFromWorkbook` method to prioritize the provided file path over workbook metadata (Title property) when determining the source file name.
 8. **Dependency Injection for Service Resolution**: Now using DI to provide `IMemoryDb` directly to all consumers.
 Reflection-based access (`MemoryHelper`) is deprecated and only present for backward compatibility.
 This makes the system robust to changes in Kernel Memory internals and improves maintainability.
 9. **Result Limiting Approach**: Implemented result limiting post-query to allow the LLM to still have access to all information while controlling what's displayed to the user.
+10. **Modular Code Organization**: Adopted C# partial classes to split large classes like KernelMemoryQueryProcessor into smaller, focused files while maintaining cohesion and logical grouping of functionality.

 ### Open Questions
 1. **Scaling Strategy**: How to efficiently scale the system for very large datasets?